calbert1209/BlackKiteGauntlet/README.md

 ## Why

 My family loves the ocean.
 When the tide is low, we explore the rocky shore near our home.
-My son and I connect by our curiosity about the creatures in tide pools.
-My daughter and I bound over the excitement of finding [cowrie](https://en.wikipedia.org/wiki/Cypraea) shells.
+My son and I connect through our shared curiosity about the creatures in tide pools.
+My daughter and I bond by sharing our excitement of finding [cowrie](https://en.wikipedia.org/wiki/Cypraea) shells.
 And my wife loves the chance to have peace and quiet while we are out of the house. 😅

 Knowing when the tide will be low helps me plan free and wholesome entertainment.